Flutterwave/Angular-v3/README.md

 ## Contribution Guidelines

 We welcome contributions from the community.
-Please see the contribution.md for contributions guidelines.
+Read more about our community contribution guidelines [here](/CONTRIBUTING.md).

 ## License

-By contributing to this library, you agree that your contributions will be licensed under its MIT license.
+By contributing to this library, you agree that your contributions will be licensed under its [MIT license](/LICENSE.md).

 Copyright (c) Flutterwave Inc.